Yarr/Yarr/README.md

 # Yarr-fw
-This firmware is made for the XpressK7 board.
+This firmware is made for the XpressK7 and the SPEC board.
 This document will explain step by step how to get the firmware working and launch testing programs.

 ## Cores docs